 Learn how to drive a forklift with this sit down forklift training course.

-OSHA’s rules regarding forklift safety training can seem daunting.
-Let us help you get forklift certification training that meets OSHA’s compliance standards.
-With our counterbalance / sit down forklift training, you can get yourself, or your crew of operators trained and certified today in just two hours.
-Upon passing the exam you will have immediate access to your sit down / counterbalance forklift certificate and sit down / counterbalance forklift license.
+OSHA‘s rules regarding forklift operator safety training can seem daunting.
+Let us help you get your forklift license, certificate and up to OSHA‘s compliance standards.
+With our sit down forklift operator safety training course, you can get yourself, or your crew, trained and certified today in just two hours.
+Upon passing the included forklift operator test you will have immediate access to your sit down forklift certificate as well as your license.

-What are my options for counterbalance / sit down forklift operator training?
+What are my options for sit down forklift operator safety training?

 The kit is for those who want to do it themselves.
 It’s a reusable training presentation that enables training of groups all at one time in one location.
 If you need to train a trainer to use the training kit we offer a train the trainer online course + kit.

 Online is for those who prefer self-paced training from any location or for employers who need to assign and monitor employee training progress and exam scores.
 Online training is also eligible for bulk pricing discounts for groups of 16+ trainees.

 Onsite training is for companies looking for hands-on training on your own equipment.
 We come to you (from Rexburg, Idaho) so travel expenses are included, because of this onsite training is best for groups of at least 5-10+ trainees.

 Why do I need to take a forklift course on safety?